The application deadline has been extended.

 The application deadline has been extended.
-Complete applications need to be received in the Graduate School Diversity Office by March 6, 2017 via email or mail.
+Complete applications need to be received in the Graduate School Diversity Office via email or mail.
 Notifications will be made within one week of receiving a complete application.
 If you are emailing your application, email your transcript as a PDF to the address below.
 The mailing address is:

 Graduate Preparation Institute